Vital Records Online

 Order with confidence

-Learn how to order Colorado Birth Certificates from the CDPHE.
-The state fee for obtaining a birth certificate is $20.00, with additional copies available for $13.00 each, and the current processing time is approximately 2 to 3 weeks.
-Authorized individuals who may request a birth certificate include the certificate holder, immediate family members, and authorized third parties.
+Learn how to order a Colorado Death Certificate from the Colorado Department of Public Health and Environment (CDPHE).
+The current processing time is 1 to 2 weeks.
+The state fee for a certified copy is $25.00, with additional copies costing $20.00.
+Authorized individuals include the certificate holder, immediate family members, and authorized third parties.

-How to Order Colorado Birth Certificates
+How to Order State of Colorado Death Certificate

 Person ordering a death certificate with a phone using VRO